bs-production/web-production-resources/docs/site-review-checklist.md

 - [ ] Check the phone number that comes through in Thank you Email

 ## Forms
 - [ ] Fill out Test Lead
+- [ ] Delete The Team
 - [ ] Check the from field in the mail

 ## Links
 - [ ] Are there any URL forwarding urls?
 - [ ] Google Redirects
-- [ ] Check that any landing pages are live.
+- [ ] Check for any landing page for global CSS Changes.
-- [ ] Use both link checkers for broken links
+- [ ] Check CMS Link Checker and Your App of choice [find an app?]

 ## Javascript
-- [ ] If you have jQuery inside page content make sure it loads last
+- [ ] If you have jQuery always run it near </body>

 ## Speed
-- [ ] Optimze Everything
+- [ ] All images are compressed
-- [ ] Lazy Load Below Fold
+- [ ] Lazy Load Below Fold check page to make sure images flow nicely[link to speed doc]

 ## SEO
 - [ ] Images have alt tags